telerik/ajax-docs/installation/upgrading-instructions/upgrading-a-trial-to-a-developer-license-or-to-a-newer-version.md

 Once you have a licensed package, simply **follow the steps from the [Upgrade to a Newer Version of Telerik UI for ASP.NET AJAX section](#upgrade-to-a-newer-version-of-telerik-ui-for-aspnet-ajax) to delete the trial assemblies and replace them with the developer versions**.

+>tip You should delete (uninstall) the Trial version from your machine before upgrading to the licensed ones.
+Doing so eliminates the chance of trial assemblies still making it into the project references or even production.

 ## Upgrading Troubleshooting

 ### Installation Issues